newvoicemedia/vcc-node-code-snippets/interaction-content-download/README.md

 will look for interactions that were created in May 2020 and download all content.
 The provided dates are **inclusive**.

+Api has introduced a rate limiting set to around 160 requests per minute.
+In the sample application there is a rate limit set and also retry added in case of HTTP errors:
+429 and 5XX.

 ###The `app.js` file

 The `app.js` is creating an `IcsClient` class.
 You can find its definition in the `client.js` file.